-- Sharing of disk space between virtual machines (CP does not control the access to these shared devices besides performing access control; hence, the software inside the accessing virtual machines must have some sort of synchronization mechanism to avoid data inconsistencies on shared disk space). - Sharing of memory between virtual machines.
-CP allows the following types of sharing: - Private memory: this memory is not shared - Shared exclusive write: shared memory is allocated once and accessible from virtual machines.
+- Sharing of disk space between virtual machines (CP does not control the access to data stored in these shared devices but performs access control when initially linking to the disk; hence, the software inside the accessing virtual machines must have some sort of synchronization mechanism to avoid data inconsistencies on shared disk space). - Sharing of memory between virtual machines.
+CP allows the following types of sharing: - o Private memory: this memory is not shared - Shared exclusive write: shared memory is allocated once and accessible from virtual machines.
 Upon first write access, the complete memory area is copied to the writeaccessible virtual machine memory.
 The copied memory is marked as private memory and access to the shared memory area is prohibited. - Shared write: a memory area is shared between virtual machines.
 All virtual machines with access have read and write access to this memory area. - Read only: a memory area is shared between virtual machines.
 However, all virtual machines with access have read-only access to this memory area.